yetulaxman/linux-2/_tutorials/nextflow_tutorial.md

 ```

 ## Tutorial 1: Hello-world example
-In this Hello-world tutorial, your will learn how to run a Nextflow script as well as understand the location of resulting files.
+In this Hello-world tutorial, you will learn how to run a Nextflow script as well as understand the location of resulting files.

-Download course metarial from CSC's `allas` object storage as shown below:
+Download course material from CSC's `allas` object storage as shown below:

 ```bash
 wget https://a3s.fi/nextflow/tutorial_demo.tar.gz
 tar -xavf tutorial_demo.tar.gz && rm tutorial_demo.tar.gz
 ```

-After unpacking `tutorial_demo.tar.gz` file, you can see `hello_demo` folder which  has hello-world script (ending with `.nf`) for running hello-world demo.
+After unpacking the `tutorial_demo.tar.gz` file, you can see `hello_demo` folder which has hello-world script (ending with `.nf`) for running the hello-world demo.
 Execute the script by entering the following command on your interactive Puhti terminal:

 ```nextflow
 cd hello_demo
 nextflow run hello-world.nf
 ```
 This script defines one process named `sayHello`.
-This process takes set of greetings from different languages and then writes each one to a separate file.
+This process takes a set of greetings from different languages and then writes each one to a separate file.

 The resulting terminal output would look similar to the text shown below: